LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 Notice the first step is to remove the contents of register 5 so that the value does not get counted with the value moved from register 4.
+The next steps alternate between removing one from register 4 and adding one to register 5, until the value in register 4 is depleted to zero, at which point the program ends.

 ### Program 4: ```COPY[1,3]```